This website is for City employees.

 1. There are many invoices for the same vendor within one department (PG&E, for example) and often with other departments for the same pay period.
 If in the invoice, it is not noted or specified that a check should be sent independently, the system will combine all payments from all departments to the same vendor into one single check.

-We kindly ask that each First-Level Approver thoroughly oversee the following:
+We Kindly ask that each First-Level Approver Thoroughly Oversee the Following:

 • Review GL accounts, invoice number, invoice date, invoice amount, and remittance address, and add a note for specific singularities with the invoice.